Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 - 1/4 cup salsa

-- Fill each tortilla with about 2 tablespoons of chicken filling, then tightly roll the tortilla and press down on it to help seal it.
+- Working one at a time, spray (or brush) each tortilla with oil, then flip it over and fill with about 2 tablespoons of chicken filling, then tightly roll the tortilla and press down on it to help seal it.
 Place the taquito seam-side-down in the air fryer basket, then repeat for the remaining 15 taquitos.

 - For the sauce, blend the sour cream and salsa until fully combined, then serve alongside the taquitos.